talha-01/kubernetes-projects/001-install-kubernetes-ubuntu/readme.md

 ![console_2](snapshots/console_2.png)

 ## Initialize Kubernetes control-plane using the following command on the master node with sudo
-Use `--ignore-preflight-errors=NumCPU` flag if your instances do not meet the CPU requirement if your instance type is t2.micro.
+Use `--ignore-preflight-errors=NumCPU` flag if your instances do not meet the CPU requirement - like a t2.micro.
 You do not need to use this flag with t2.medium type (t2.micro and t2.medium are only instances which are allowed in the CloudFormation template).
 ```bash
 sudo kubeadm init --apiserver-advertise-address=$(curl 169.254.169.254/latest/meta-data/local-ipv4) --pod-network-cidr=10.244.0.0/16 --ignore-preflight-errors=NumCPU
 ```